Frequently Asked Questions

 Our admission office takes a holistic approach when reviewing transfer applications.
-Many factors are considered when reviewing applicants' files, including the full range of their academic achievements, including: GPA, course patterns, most recent coursework, major, and essay.
+Many factors are considered when reviewing applicants' files, including the full range of their academic achievements, which takes into consideration GPA, course patterns, most recent coursework, major, and essay.

 I am an international student.
 What do I need to do to transfer into Drexel University?